Forgetfulness or diminished mental capacity: One can be troublesome; the other, financially dangerous.

 - Ask your loved one if he/she would be willing to meet with you and their financial professional.
 A trusted financial professional may be able to work with the senior client to help protect their assets.

-- If the elderly person has questions about specific accounts, encourage them to contact their financial institution.
+- If the person has questions about specific accounts, encourage them to contact their financial institution.

 Diminished mental capacity affects millions of Americans.
 As a close family member or friend, you may be in the best position to spot signs of diminished capacity and protect the ones you love.